csantanapr/openshift-bootcamp/Labs/Lab10-Security-Context-Constraints/using-scc-ex-1.md

 # Exercise 1 - Creating and Using Security Context Constraints

-In this lab you'll create a new Cassandra database application that requires additional privileges above what the default `restricted` Security Context Constraint (SCC) provides.
+In this lab you'll create a new MongoDB database application that requires additional privileges above what the default `restricted` Security Context Constraint (SCC) provides.
 You'll see how we can create and apply a new Security Context Constraint so that the application can run.

 To get started, log into OpenShift using the CLI, as described [here](../Getting-started/log-in-to-openshift.md).